Daksh-M-Coder/Unique-C-Projects/README.md

 - **Error handling**
 - **Cross-platform development**

-All projects are ready to compile with MinGW on Windows using `gcc -o project_name main.c` (with appropriate flags where needed) and follow standard C programming practices.

 For a complete overview of all 20 projects, see the [Project Summary](PROJECT_SUMMARY.md).

 ## Completion Status